nuxencs/seasonpackarr/docs/design-docs/season-pack-lifecycle.md

 ## Goal

-Describe the normal path from webhook hit to hardlink creation.
+Describe the normal path from webhook hit to hardlink creation and client import.

 ## Flow